Vector valued de Branges spaces, CNU contractions and functional models: Introduction

 The paper is organized as follows.
 Section \ref{Section 1} contains the introduction, including a brief historical background, the organization of the paper, and the notations used throughout.
 The preliminary material required for the paper, including the basic definitions of vector valued RKHS, cnu contraction operators $T$ acting on a complex separable infinite dimensional Hilbert space $H$, and the vector valued de Branges spaces $\mathcal{B}(\mathfrak{E})$ corresponding to operator valued reproducing kernel, is presented in Section \ref{Section 2}.
+In this section, we also discuss a Hardy space characterization of $\mathcal B(\mathfrak{E})$ spaces in the disc setting.
 In Section \ref{Section 3}, we establish a direct sum decomposition of the Hilbert space $\mathcal{H}= H \oplus H$ into the components $(V_0-zI)(\ker V)^{\perp}$ and the infinite dimensional closed subspace $((V_0-aI)(\ker V)^{\perp})^{\perp}$, for all $z$ in the domain $\Omega_{a}$ defined in \eqref{Omega}.
 Here, the operators $V_0$ and $V$ denote the isometry and partial isometry, respectively, constructed from $T$ as given in \eqref{V0} and \eqref{V}, and $a$ is a resolvent point of $T$ on the unit circle.
 The idea and motivation of this decomposition comes from the \textit{Straus extension} of symmetric operators.
 For reference, see \cite{Straus}.
 In Section \ref{Section 4}, we construct an abstract vector valued RKHS $\mathbf{H}$ using this direct sum decomposition of $\mathcal{H}$ and show that this space is a vector valued de Branges space associated with a de Branges operator $(E_-(z), E_+(z))$.
 We further prove that the de Branges space $\mathbf{H}$ constructed in this way serves as functional model for the isometric operator $V_0$, which leads to a functional model for the cnu contraction operator $T$.
-In the final section, we establish the connections between the Sz.-Nagy-Foias characteristic function of $T$, the $((V_0-aI)(\ker V)^{\perp})^{\perp}$-valued projection operator $P_Y(z)$ used to construct the de Branges space $\mathbf{H}$ and the corresponding de Branges operator valued reproducing kernel.
+We also give a Fredholm-type criterion for verifying the hypotheses of the main construction and apply it to several concrete classes of cnu contractions, including diagonal essentially unitary contractions, non-normal block weighted-shift-type operators, and compressed shifts on scalar and vector valued model spaces.
+In Section \ref{Section 5}, we establish the connections between the Sz.-Nagy-Foias characteristic function of $T$, the $((V_0-aI)(\ker V)^{\perp})^{\perp}$-valued projection operator $P_Y(z)$ used to construct the de Branges space $\mathbf{H}$ and the corresponding de Branges operator valued reproducing kernel.
 In particular, we show that the operator valued functions $\Theta_{T}(z)$ and $P_Y(z)$ coincide on $\mathbb{D}$.
+We also prove that, for the class of cnu contractions considered in this paper, unitary equivalence is completely characterized by the coincidence of the corresponding operator valued functions \(E_+^{-1}E_-\) arising from the associated de Branges operators.
+In the final section, we study a canonical contraction associated with the de Branges operator obtained from the preceding construction.
+We first prove that the quotient $\Theta_\mathfrak E=E_+^{-1}E_-$ is purely contractive.
+Under the additional assumption that the de Branges operator is entire, we show that the Sz.-Nagy--Foias characteristic function of this canonical contraction coincides with \(\Theta_\mathfrak E\).
+Finally, we describe the larger \(L^2\)-ambient space, which gives a unitary dilation picture for this canonical contraction and connects the construction with the Arov--Dym framework.